-A school newsletter is sent out monthly.
+A school newsletter is sent out bimonthly, you may also find it on the school website or Facebook page, and various local businesses.
 A calendar of next month's events and lunch/breakfast menus are also included.
 Please call the administrative offices to request the newsletter be emailed to you; provide email address(es) to receive the newsletter.
 In the case of parents/guardians without emails, we will mail paper copies.